Sia's Vintage Guitars

 Colour

-Two colours were available - Olympic White (OW) and Cherry (CH).
+Two colours were available at the time my guitar was made - Olympic White (OW) and Cherry (CH).
 Mine is the latter, and has maintained its vibrancy even after 40 years!
-The finish is poly?
-Catalogues later int he 80s show the colour options as WR, BB, and OW.
+The finish seems to be poly, based on an alcohol swab test I did.
+Catalogues later in the 80s present more colour options for the SG, including Walnut Red (WR) and Black (BB).

 Pickups